-We keep the studio between 76 and 80 degrees year-round, so bear that in mind if you are warm-natured.
 We suggest comfortable, stretchy clothing that is not too loose or it will get in your way, and make it difficult for the instructor to check your alignment.
 Most women wear a tank or tee with leggings and men wear a tee with shorts.
-Plan to practice in bare feet and remove large jewelry and watches before class.
-We also ask you refrain from wearing strongly scented products in respect for those who have sensitivities to fragrances.
+Plan to practice in bare feet and remove large jewelry and watches before class begins.

 Do I need to sign up in advance?

-If you’d like to attend the Yoga Foundations series, we do suggest you register in advance.
-For regular classes, you do not have to make a reservation, though you may if you like.
+For regular classes, you must make a reservation at least 30 minutes before the start of class.
+Registration closes one hour in advance for all outdoor yoga classes and workshops.
 All online registrations and purchases can be made through our WebScheduler.
 You can even do this right from your smartphone with the MindBody app.

 I’d like to bring yoga to my workplace.
 Do you offer that service?